 Good For: Oily Skin, Astringent/Toner

-Rose Hip Seed Oil is a natural, rich source of vitamins, fatty acids, and antioxidants.
-These properties make it one of the best oils for mature and dry skin.
-Rose Hips Seed Oil is an ideal moisturizer and softener for all skin types, as well as easily absorbed by the skin, allowing it to effectively restore moisture.
-Rose Hips Seed Oil is high in linoleic acid, an essential fatty acid that helps skin regeneration and repair.
+Rose hip oil is an ideal moisturizer and softener for all skin types, and is easily absorbed by the skin, allowing it to effectively restore moisture.
+It is high in linoleic acid, an essential fatty acid that helps skin regeneration and repair.

-Lady’s Mantle’s benefits include its anti-inflammatory, anti-bacterial, and anti-viral properties.
-These help clear swelling, bruising, and skin irritations.
-Lady’s Mantle also contains vitamin K and vitamin A. It can brighten the skin and prevent signs of aging due to the presence of carotenoids.
+Lady’s mantle also contains vitamin K and vitamin A. It can brighten the skin and prevent signs of aging due to the presence of carotenoids.

 One of the most common uses for elderflowers is for the skin.
 The active ingredients in elderflowers act as a natural astringent and can help fight infections, inflammation and stop bleeding.
 It has anti-aging properties and is excellent for skin and hair treatments.

-The plant is also rich in flavonoids which are antioxidants that protect the skin from free radicals, the means by which most people’s skin ages.
+Elderflower is rich in flavonoids, which are antioxidants that protect the skin from free radicals, the means by which most people’s skin ages.
 The plant also promotes the production of collagen which keeps the skin looking plump and youthful.

 Get discounted copies of my cookbook here.